2017/2016 Roth IRA Rules, Contribution and Income Limits

 Roth IRAs offer many advantages such as the ability to withdraw your original contributions at any time without being subject to income taxes or penalties.

-In addition, they offer significant advantages once you are retired.
+Also, they offer significant advantages once you are retired.
 Most people who are eligible to make a Roth contribution should consider doing so.

 Spousal Contributions Allowed